Ageas

-Ageas is a Belgian-French multinational insurance company co-headquartered in Brussels.
-Ageas is Belgium's largest insurer and operates in 14 countries worldwide.
-The company was renamed from Fortis Holding in April 2010 and consists of those insurance activities remaining after the breakup and sale of the financial services group Fortis during the financial crisis of 2007-2010.
+Ageas is a Belgian multinational insurance company co-headquartered in Brussels.
+Ageas is Belgium's largest insurer and operates in 13 countries worldwide.
+The company was renamed from Fortis Holding in April 2010 and consists of those insurance activities remaining after the breakup and sale of the financial services group Fortis during the 2008 financial crisis.

-In 2020, the company had 45,000 employees.
+In 2023, the company had 50,000 employees.

 History

 The company's roots are in the 1824 foundation of the Belgian life insurer Assurances Générales (now AG Insurance).
 In 1990 AG took over the Netherlands-based firm AMEV/VSB to form Fortis.
 AMEV/VSB had itself been formed earlier that year by the combination of a savings bank, VSB (Verenigde Spaarbank), and an insurer, AMEV, which followed the end of legislation preventing mergers between banks and insurers.
 AMEV had originally been founded in Utrecht in 1920 as Algemeene Maatschappij tot Exploitatie van Verzekeringsmaatschappijen (General Society for Operation of Insurance).

 After its creation, Fortis extended its activities to private and investment banking and to asset management, establishing subsidiaries internationally, and by 2007 it had become the 20th largest business in the world by revenue.
-That year Fortis agreed to purchase ABN AMRO jointly with Banco Santander and Royal Bank of Scotland Group, but the 2007-10 financial crisis exacerbated problems with financing its part of the acquisition and prompted fears of insolvency.
+That year Fortis agreed to purchase ABN AMRO jointly with Banco Santander and Royal Bank of Scotland Group, but the 2008 financial crisis exacerbated problems with financing its part of the acquisition and prompted fears of insolvency.
 Considered "too big to fail", Fortis received an €11.2 billion bailout from the Benelux governments and saw its retail banking operations in Belgium sold to BNP Paribas, and its insurance and banking subsidiaries in the Netherlands nationalised.

 The remaining assets of the company, consisting principally of insurance operations but also including some distressed assets, were rebranded Fortis Holding.
 In April 2010 its shareholders agreed a formal change of name to Ageas SA/NV, with ownership of the Fortis brand passing to BNP Paribas.

 On July 13, 2018, the Amsterdam Court of Appeal (Gerechtshof Amsterdam) approved a €1.3 billion collective settlement of claims asserted on behalf of shareholders of the former Fortis (now Ageas), under the authority of the Dutch Act on Collective Settlement of Mass Claims (Wet Collectieve Afwikkeling van Massaschade) or WCAM.

+In April 2024, it was revealed that BNP Paribas had acquired Fosun International's entire 9% stake in Ageas, worth €730 million.
+In February 2025, BNP Paribas increased its stake in Ageas up to 15,07%.
+In April 2025, Ageas announced that it has reached a deal with Bain Capital to purchase British insurer esure for 1.3 billion pounds.